 Once the dates of the event are announced you can start looking through the list of participating restaurants.

-In 2022, reservations can be made starting July 6th.
 The full list of participating restaurants can be found here.

 Many restaurants participate every year.
 They all have excellent food and service.

 Some of these are among the most famous and historic restaurants in New York City.
 Others are run by some of the top chefs in the world.

 Here are just a few organized by neighborhood:

 - Tavern on the Green in Central Park (American New)

 - The Russian Tea Room (Continental)